 Figure 8 traces a scheduling event.
-Once a job is submitted, admission control evaluates whether it should be queued or not.
+Once a job is submitted, admission control evaluates whether it should be queued.
 Once the assigned scheduling agent sets the sample size according to the job's constraints, it samples the shared cluster state for the required number of RUs.
 Sampling happens locally in each agent.
-The agent computes the resource quality of sampled resources and selects the ones that should be allocated to the job.
-The actual selection takes into account the resource quality and platform preferences, as well as any locality preferences of a task.
+The agent computes the resource quality of sampled resources and selects the ones allocated to the job.
+The selection takes into account the resource quality and platform preferences, and any locality preferences of a task.
 The agent then attempts to update the master copy of the state.
-Upon a successful commit the agent notifies the local monitor of the selected server(s) over RPC and launches the task in the target RU(s).
+Upon a successful commit it notifies the local monitor of the selected server(s) over RPC and launches the task in the target RU(s).
 The local monitor notifies admission control, and the master copy to update their state.
-Once the task completes, the local monitor issues RPCs that update the master state and notify the agent and admission control; the scheduling agent then informs the cluster front-end.
+Once the task completes, the local monitor issues updates to the master state and notifies the agent and admission control; the scheduling agent then informs the cluster front-end.